-Now, fans have been waiting a while for Better Call Saul season 6 – and if you've been paying attention to the news lately, you'll no doubt have noticed that a big event affected the production of the show this year.
-Star Bob Odenkirk sadly suffered from a heart attack during filming and collapsed.
-He's subsequently recovered, however, which is great news, and filming resumed in September 2021.
-This means we're probably going to see the show return in 2022.
+Now, fans have been waiting a while for Better Call Saul season 6 – and if you've been paying attention to the news lately, you'll no doubt have noticed that a big event affected the production of the show in 2021.
+Star Bob Odenkirk sadly suffered a heart attack during filming and collapsed.
+He's subsequently recovered, however, which is great news, and filming resumed in September last year.
+Netflix has since shared a release date for Better Call Saul season 6, too, which you'll find below.

-Co-creator Peter Gould and the writers spent five years carefully developing each complex character, and now the stories of Jimmy, Kim, and the drug kingpins of New Mexico are ready to reach their climax.
-Speaking to Deadline, Gould says Better Call Saul season 6 is “going to be big, and it’s going to be resolved.”
-The co-creator has since provided more story hints to tide us over - more on that below.
+Co-creator Peter Gould and the show's writers spent five years carefully developing each complex character, and now the stories of Jimmy, Kim, and the drug kingpins of New Mexico are ready to reach their climax.
+Speaking to Deadline (opens in new tab), Gould says Better Call Saul season 6 is “going to be big, and it’s going to be resolved.”
+The co-creator has since provided more story hints to tide us over – again, you'll find more on that below.

 We already have a few clues as to who will survive, at least.
 As he plays a role in Breaking Bad, set six years after the prequel starts, it's essentially confirmed that Jimmy ‘Saul Goodman’ McGill is safe, but there are plenty of characters that are ripe for the chop.
 So let's get to it and break down what we know about the Better Call Saul season 6 release date, cast, and story.
 Be warned, season 5 spoilers follow.